aarentai/Metric-Cnn-3D-IPMI/README.md

 Estimating a Riemannian metric takes less than a few hours and only requires a single GPU, depending on resolution.
 Inference a Riemannian metric from an optimized MetricCNN takes less than a second, again depending on resolution.

+## 2D implementaion

+You can find the 2D implementation [here](https://github.com/aarentai/Metric-Cnn-2D-IPMI).

 ## Citation